ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 >>           filename_template: "{short_name}_{mip}_{dataset}_{exp}_{ensemble}*.nc"
 >>```
 >>
->> - Are you working on your local machine and have downloaded data using ESMValTool?
+>> - Are you working on your local machine and you want to download missing data using ESMValTool?
->> You need to add the root path of the folder where the data has been downloaded to as
+>> You need to configure `intake-esgf` (see above) ans add the root path of the folder where the data
->> specified in the `esgf-cache`.
+>> has been downloaded to in `data-local-esmvaltool.yml` as specified in the `esgf-cache`.
 >>
 >> ```yaml
 >>   projects: